spf13/cobra/README.md

 ### Persistent Flags

-A flag can be 'persistent' meaning that this flag will be available to the command it's assigned to as well as every command under that command.
+A flag can be 'persistent', meaning that this flag will be available to the command it's assigned to as well as every command under that command.
 For global flags, assign a flag as a persistent flag on the root.